Coxhoe and Quarrington Hill receive Special Commendations in Beautiful Durham Competition

-We are also exploring another joint ‘Durham Ask’ project with Cassop-cum-Quarrington and Cornforth Parish Councils of the Steetley Railway line with a long term plan to turn this into yet another walkway / cycle track.
+We are also exploring another joint ‘Durham Ask’ project with local Parish Councils of the Steetley Railway line with a long term plan to turn this into yet another walkway and cycle track.

-In Quarrington Hill the Parish Council have finally taken ownership of the Village Greens to preserve these as green space at the heart of the village and the extended allotments which are now complete with only one of the additional 6 plots left to let.
-We have also finalised the ‘Durham Ask’ 30 year lease of Kingswood on both sides of the road completing our promise to residents to take ownership of these to prevent potential disposal to developers.
+In Quarrington Hill the Parish Council has taken ownership of the Village Greens to preserve these as green space at the heart of the village and the extended allotments which are now complete.
+We have also finalised the ‘Durham Ask’ 30 year lease of King’s Wood on both sides of the road completing our promise to residents to take ownership of these to prevent potential disposal to developers.
 Our thanks to Kelloe Parish Council and Kelloe residents for supporting this.

 Improvements are taking place with your support

 Coxhoe Parish Council are striving to keep their newly acquired green spaces well maintained.
 You will notice over the summer period that our appointed grounds maintenance team (altogether greener) will be maintaining and making improvements to all the village greens in Coxhoe and Quarrington Hill.
 After a number “Councillor Walkabouts” involving site visits across Coxhoe and Quarrington Hill an ambitious programme of work was devised which included: